influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.1/index.md

 Users can continue to use the deprecated, closed source Chronograf product (versions 0.4 through 1.0).
 The documentation is available under `Chronograf Versions` in the left hand navigation bar.

-Please see the [Chronograf Product FAQ](/chronograf/v1.1/administration/chronograf-product-faq/) for additional information about the Chronograf 1.1-alpha release.